-To treat make a spray of 1 tablespoon of baking soda, 1 gallon of water, 1 tablespoon of vegetable oil and 1 tablespoon of dish washing liquid.
-Spray this your plants weekly and try to apply on overcast days to avoid burning the foliage.
+Mix 1 tablespoon of baking soda, 1 gallon of water, 1 tablespoon of vegetable oil and 1 tablespoon of dishwashing liquid.
+Spray this onto your plants weekly and try to apply on overcast days to avoid burning the foliage.

 These bright green caterpillars are the larvae of the white cabbage butterfly and love to munch on your brassicas like broccoli, cauliflower and cabbages.

-Mix together 50% flour with 50% baking soda and dust onto infected plants.
+Mix together 50% flour with 50% baking soda (equal parts) and dust onto infected plants.
 Much easier than picking off the little culprits by hand!

 4. As A Preventative For Black Spot Fungus Found Mainly On Roses

-The best thing to do for black spot which discolors your foliage and can be quite unsightly is to first remove the infected leaves and remember to put them in the trash NOT the compost heap.
+The best way to handle black spot which discolors your foliage and can be quite unsightly, is to first remove the infected leaves and remember to put them in the trash NOT the compost heap.